 in providing the Repair Services, it will use workmanship of a standard consistent with best industry standards for work of a similar nature to the provision of the Repair Services and which is fit for its intended purpose.

+Intellectual Property (Core)

-Intellectual Property: The Supplier warrants that it has all intellectual property (IP) rights and moral rights necessary to provide the Supplies to the Commonwealth and licences those rights to the Commonwealth to allow the Commonwealth to have the full benefit of the Supplies.
+The Supplier warrants that it has all intellectual property (IP) rights and moral rights necessary to provide the Supplies to the Commonwealth and licences those rights to the Commonwealth to allow the Commonwealth to have the full benefit of the Supplies.
 The Supplier also warrants that the provision of the Supplies in accordance with the Contract will not infringe any third party’s IP or moral rights.

+Defects (Core)

-Defects: Notwithstanding acceptance of the Supplies by the Commonwealth in accordance with clause 7, the Supplier must remedy at its cost any defects in the Supplies notified by the Commonwealth to the Supplier at any time within the period of 90 days or the Supplier’s or manufacturer’s standard warranty period (whichever is the longer) following acceptance of the Supplies by the Commonwealth.
+Notwithstanding acceptance of the Supplies by the Commonwealth in accordance with clause 6, the Supplier must remedy at its cost any defects in the Supplies notified by the Commonwealth to the Supplier at any time within the period of 90 days or the Supplier’s or manufacturer’s standard warranty period (whichever is the longer) following acceptance of the Supplies by the Commonwealth.
 The Supplier will be responsible for any costs of removing the Goods and, if applicable, the Repairable Item and delivering repaired or replacement Supplies or the Repairable Item to the Commonwealth together with any associated or incidental costs.
 If the Supplier does not remedy the defect, the Commonwealth may remedy the defect and the costs incurred by the Commonwealth in remedying the defect will be a debt due from the Supplier to the Commonwealth.

+Termination (Core)

-Termination: The Commonwealth may terminate the Contract if:
+The Commonwealth may terminate the Contract if:

 the Supplier: